lino-framework/welfare/userdocs/include/contacts.rst

 ..
-  default userdocs for contacts module, used also by patrols,...
+  default userdocs for contacts module, used also by faggio, patrols,...

 .. contents::
    :local: